Denis Greenhill, Baron Greenhill of Harrow

 Denis Arthur Greenhill, Baron Greenhill of Harrow (7 November 1913 – 8 November 2000) was the British Permanent Under-Secretary of State for Foreign Affairs and Head of the Diplomatic Service from 1969 to 1973; a respected expert on the US, Europe and the Soviet Union, he was actively involved in setting postwar Britain's role in the world in a new direction, away from its imperial past and a compliant involvement with the United States towards a more active engagement in Europe.
 He served under three prime ministers, Harold Wilson, Sir Alec Douglas-Home and Edward Heath.

-Noted for his poor treatment of the Chagos Islanders in August 1966, along with Sir Paul Gore-Booth, forcibly removed some 2,000 natives from their land referring to them as "some Tarzans or Men Fridays".
+Greenhill was noted for his poor treatment of the Chagos Islanders in August 1966, along with Sir Paul Gore-Booth, forcibly removed some 2,000 natives from their land referring to them as "some Tarzans or Men Fridays".

 Education and war record

 Greenhill was educated at Bishop's Stortford College and Christ Church, Oxford.
 From 1935 to 1939, he worked for the London and North Eastern Railway.
 During World War II, he served in the Middle East, Far East, India and North Africa.
 He was promoted colonel in the Royal Engineers and was mentioned in dispatches twice.

 His wife, Angela (née McCulloch), whom he married in Cairo in 1941, died in 2013.